com-480-data-visualization/mobava/README.md

 Single-page app with **three main views**, one active at a time:

-1. View 1 - Main (default): filters and bubble chart.
+1. View 1 - Main: filters and bubble chart.
 Possibility to click a bubble and add it to selection
 2. View 2 - Sandbox: can be open by clicking on "Open sandbox".
 It shows clusters with the selected games.
 3. View 3 - Analytics: our reading on the data.